Mystro Clark

-Mystro Clark (born December 29, 1966, in Dayton, Ohio) is an American entertainer who was the second permanent American host of the syndicated version of the series Soul Train from 1997 until 1999.
+Mystro Clark (born December 29, 1966) is an American entertainer who was the second permanent American host of the syndicated version of the series Soul Train from 1997 until 1999.
 He went on to become a film and television actor and wrote for the show Cousin Skeeter.
 He also executive produced for the season premiere of American Soul in 2020.